-The Technology Department concentrates on issues related to network infrastructure, connectivity, information security, hardware and non-Google software support, data management, the PowerSchool student information system and the Mastery Manager student growth module.
+The Technology Department concentrates on network infrastructure, connectivity, information security, hardware and non-Google software support, data management, the PowerSchool student information system and the Mastery Manager student growth module.

 The IT Department concentrates on instructional practices and how technology can be used to impact teaching and learning.
 IT also provides support on Google app-related issues.
-The IT Department reports to Assistant Superintendent for Curriculum & Instruction Dr. Leah Gauthier.
+The IT Department reports to the District's Director for Curriculum & Instruction.

 1:1 Implementation and Beyond

 District 401's commitment to technology was underscored in 2016 with the adoption of the District Technology Initiative.
 Under this plan, each Elmwood Park High School student was equipped with a Chromebook beginning in August 2018, followed by 1:1 implementation at Elm Middle School in January 2019.